-Because of these shortcomings, we do not advocate the use of the SALTICAM auto-guider during normal imaging.
+Because of these shortcomings the auto-guider has been disabled and we do not advocate the use of the SALTICAM auto-guider during normal imaging.
 SALTICAM has low read-noise so the sky limit is reached quickly in most broadband filters.
-Even for U, u' and H- $\alpha$ it is reached in under a minute.
+Even for U, u' and H- α it is reached in under a minute.
 Our current open-loop tracking (i.e. unguided) (Sec 2.4) performance allows unguided exposures of up to 2 minutes, which is sufficient for all but the bluest Strömgren filters.
 Work to improve our open-loop tracking is on-going.
 Alternative methods for SALTICAM guidance are also currently under discussion.

-We do support using the auto-guider during slot and frame-transfer mode observations.
+We would consider using the auto-guider during slot and frame-transfer mode observations - please contact your liaison SALT Astronomy or salthelp@salt.ac.za if you intend to use it.